Study casting doubt on Bolivian election fraud triggers controversy

 Ernesto Araujo, Brazil’s foreign minister, said fraud in Bolivia’s election had been “crystal clear”.

-Tuto Quiroga, a former Bolivian president who is running in the upcoming election, called the MIT study a “rehash of old lies.”
-Quiroga pointed out that Morales had himself asked the OAS to review the October election, called a fresh vote after the OAS report on the matter and dismissed members of the country’s electoral board.
+Tuto Quiroga, a former Bolivian president who is running in the next election, called the MIT study a “rehash of old lies.”
+Quiroga pointed out that Morales had himself asked the OAS to review the October election, called a fresh vote after the OAS report on the matter and dismissed members of Bolivia’s electoral board.

-Reporting by Aislinn Laing; Editing by Will Dunham
+Reporting by Aislinn Laing; Editing by Will Dunham and Grant McCool